Arab Socialist Ba'ath Party – Iraq Region: Qasim's Iraq: 1958–1963

-At the time of the attack, the Ba'ath Party had less than 1,000 members.
-Some of the plotters quickly left the country for Syria, where Michel Aflaq gave Hussein full party membership.
+At the time of the attack, the Ba'ath Party had less than 1,000 members, however the failed assassination attempt led to widespread exposure for Saddam and the Ba'ath within Iraq, where both had previously languished in obscurity, and later became a crucial part of Saddam's public image during his tenure as president of Iraq.
 The Iraqi government arrested some members of the operation and took them into custody.
 At the show trial, six of the defendants were sentenced to death and, for unknown reasons, the sentences were not carried out.
 Aflaq, the leader of the Ba'athist movement, organised the expulsion of leading Iraqi Ba'athist members, such as Fuad al-Rikabi, on the grounds that the party should not have initiated the attempt on Qasim's life.
-At the same time, Aflaq secured seats in the Iraqi Ba'ath leadership for his supporters, including Hussein.
+At the same time, Aflaq secured seats in the Iraqi Ba'ath leadership for his supporters, including Saddam.

-Qasim was overthrown in the Ramadan Revolution in February 1963, which was allegedly supported by the U.S. Central Intelligence Agency (CIA) and led on the ground by Ahmed Hassan al-Bakr.
-Declassified documents and the testimony of former CIA officers indicate there was no direct American involvement, although the CIA had been previously notified of an earlier Ba'athist coup plot in July 1962 by a high-ranking informant within the Party.
-The CIA official working with Archie Roosevelt, Jr. on a separate plan to instigate a military coup against Qasim, and who later became the head of the CIA's operations in Iraq and Syria "from late 1968 to June 1970," has "denied any involvement in the Ba'ath Party's actions," stating instead that the CIA's efforts against Qasim were still in the planning stages at the time.
+In 1962, both the Ba'ath Party and the United States Central Intelligence Agency (CIA) began plotting to overthrow Qasim.
+On 8 February 1963, Qasim was finally overthrown by the Ba'athists in the Ramadan Revolution; long suspected to be supported by the CIA, however pertinent contemporary documents relating to the CIA's operations in Iraq have remained classified by the U.S. government, although the Iraqi Ba'athists are documented to have maintained supportive relationships with U.S. officials before, during, and after the coup.
 Several army units refused to support the Ba'athist coup.
 The fighting lasted for two days, during which 1,500–5,000 were killed.
-Qasim was captured and, an hour later, he was killed by firing squad.
-To assure the Iraqi public that Qasim was dead, the plotters broadcast a film of Qasim's corpse being mutilated.
+Qasim was captured on 9 February and, an hour later, was killed by firing squad.
+To assure the Iraqi public that Qasim was dead, as well as to terrorize his supporters, the Ba'athists broadcast a five minute long propaganda video called The End of the Criminals of Qasim's corpse being desecrated.
+Upon the Ba'athist ascension to power, Saddam would return to Iraq after spending nearly three years living in exile, becoming a key organizer within the Ba'ath Party's civilian wing.